Utah Counseling License Requirements

 Licensed Marriage and Family Therapist (LMFT)

-The Utah Division of Occupational and Professional Licensing issues licenses for licensed marriage and family therapists (LMFTs).
+The Utah Division of Occupational and Professional Licensing (the Division) also issues licenses for licensed marriage and family therapists (LMFTs).
 In Utah, LMFTs provide mental health counseling and psychotherapy to individuals, couples, and families using interpersonal and family systems theories; they are also able to diagnose and treat mental disorders.
-Applicants must have a graduate degree in marriage and family therapy accredited by COAMFTE or a closely related degree with significant coursework in marriage and family therapy.
-Applications can be submitted online or using the paper application.
-The application fee is $85 for the associate license and $120 for the MFT license, as of September 2019.
+Applicants must have a master’s or doctoral degree in marriage and family therapy accredited by Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) or a closely related degree with significant coursework in marriage and family therapy, including a 400-hour supervised practicum.
 Utah’s LMFT licensing procedure requires candidates to:

 To learn more about licensed marriage and family therapist careers, visit our LMFT career guide.

 School counselors in Utah have a broad scope of practice and while individual student assistance is a major part of their daily work, they are also leaders in systemic school change through program evaluation, college and career readiness, and equity-based programming.
-Prospective school counselors must complete a master’s degree in school counseling and seek an educator license with a school counseling concentration through the Utah State Board of Education.
-The Board offers three levels of licensure that must be completed in order, although Level 3 licensure is not required.
+Prospective school counselors must complete a master’s degree in school counseling from a state-approved school and seek an educator license with a school counseling concentration through the Utah State Board of Education (the Board).
 To become a school counselor in Utah, complete these steps:

 Read more about this pathway on our school counseling career guide.